-The University will attempt to offer overnight accommodation and meals on campus to staff that are unable to get home and be back at work to cover a regular shit the next day.
+The University will attempt to offer overnight accommodation and meals on campus to staff that are unable to get home and be back at work to cover a regular shift the next day.

-Notwithstanding the above, an employee who is required to work on one of the designated day's may elect to be paid his regular rate of pay for the hours worked and, in addition, provided she qualifies, her holiday pay for the said designated day.
+Notwithstanding the above, an employee who is required to work on one of the designated day's may elect to be paid their regular rate of pay for the hours worked and, in addition, provided they qualify, their holiday pay for the said designated day.
 In such case there will be no other day substituted for the designated day.